colab-coop/colab-coop/src/blog/markdown/talking-collaboration-with-joshua.md

 <div class="overflow-hidden">
 <p>Enspiral is a collective of companies and individuals helping people work on stuff that matters.
 There are 15 or so ventures in the network, with a 50/50 split between professional services and building products.
 A big focus is  network-based, decentralized organizing and using the tools of business to make the world a better place.</p>

-<p>I work with two of our ventures, [Enspiral Dev Academy](http://devacademy.co.nz/) (programmer bootcamp) and Enspiral Craftworks (contracting team), as well as the Enspiral Foundation board and our <a href="https://www.loomio.org/g/exAKrBUp/open-app-ecosystem">Open App</a> project (an open source suite of apps focused on decentralized organizing).</p>
+<p>I work with two of our ventures, [Enspiral Dev Academy](http://devacademy.co.nz/) (programmer bootcamp) and [Enspiral Craftworks](http://craftworks.enspiral.com/) (contracting team), as well as the Enspiral Foundation board and our [Open App](https://www.loomio.org/g/exAKrBUp/open-app-ecosystem) project (an open source suite of apps focused on decentralized organizing).</p>
 </div>

 <div class="spacing--mid-x"></div>